Adamant-im/AIPs/AIPS/aip-18.md

 }
 ```

-You can combine sending files with [AIP-16](https://aips.adamant.im/AIPS/aip-16) to reply to a message with a file attached.
-Send the following structure in the `reply_message` field:
+You can combine file sending with [AIP-16](https://aips.adamant.im/AIPS/aip-16) to reply to a message that has an attachment.
+Supply the following structure in the `reply_message` field:

 ``` json
 {